michaelnmmeyer/dharma/tree.md

 are saved in a global table and are systematically reused.
 There is no caching policy for now, so it is not a good idea to generate expressions on-the-fly.

-Use the xpath.py command-line tool for evaluating xpath expressions.
+The xpath.py command-line tool can be used for evaluating xpath expressions.
+If it is not given any file to search into, it just prints the Python code that will be used for evaluating the given expression.

 <a id="dharma.tree.Location"></a>